 See Also: best portable induction cooktops

-They are commonly used in commercial kitchens and they are now being introduced into the home.
+They are commonly used in commercial kitchens and are now being introduced into your home.
+Another good read is our post How does induction cooking work?

 How it works